Astronomical unit

+The astronomical unit (symbol: au or AU) is a unit of length defined to be exactly equal to 149597870700 metres.
+Historically, the astronomical unit was conceived as the average Earth-Sun distance (the average of Earth's aphelion and perihelion), before its modern redefinition in 2012.

 The astronomical unit is used primarily for measuring distances within the Solar System or around other stars.
 It is also a fundamental component in the definition of another unit of astronomical length, the parsec.
+One au is approximately equivalent to 499 light-seconds.

 History of symbol usage

 A variety of unit symbols and abbreviations have been in use for the astronomical unit.
 In a 1976 resolution, the International Astronomical Union (IAU) had used the symbol A to denote a length equal to the astronomical unit.
-In the astronomical literature, the symbol AU was (and remains) common.
+In the astronomical literature, the symbol AU is common.
 In 2006, the International Bureau of Weights and Measures (BIPM) had recommended ua as the symbol for the unit, from the French "unité astronomique".
-In the non-normative Annex C to ISO 80000-3:2006 (now withdrawn), the symbol of the astronomical unit was also ua.
+In the non-normative Annex C to ISO 80000-3:2006 (later withdrawn), the symbol of the astronomical unit was also ua.

 In 2012, the IAU, noting "that various symbols are presently in use for the astronomical unit", recommended the use of the symbol "au".
 The scientific journals published by the American Astronomical Society and the Royal Astronomical Society subsequently adopted this symbol.
 In the 2014 revision and 2019 edition of the SI Brochure, the BIPM used the unit symbol "au".
 ISO 80000-3:2019, which replaces ISO 80000-3:2006, does not mention the astronomical unit.